The Real Scoop on Colonoscopies

 It’s one of those topics people avoid talking about.
 But the fact is, colonoscopies save lives.
 A colonoscopy is the best tool to screen for colorectal cancer – a cancer that is steadily increasing each year in people younger than 50.

 There are many misconceptions about colonoscopies, and the thought of a colonoscopy makes many people nervous, or embarrassed.
 So it’s time to bust some myths and clear the confusion around this very important exam.

 Myth One: Those with no family history of colorectal cancer and no symptoms don’t need a colonoscopy.

 The fact is, people may still have signs of colorectal cancer even without symptoms or a family history.
-Colonoscopy is the most accurate way to detect colorectal cancers or other abnormalities of the colon and rectum.
+A colonoscopy is the most accurate way to detect colorectal cancers or other abnormalities of the colon and rectum.